gSchool/js-basic-training/markdown/string_methods.md

 # String Methods

-**Values in JavaScript, depending on their type, have available to them functions that can be called directly on the value itself.** These functions, called directly on a value, are called **methods**, and in this section we will investigate several of the built in **methods** available on values of the `string` type.
+**Values in JavaScript, depending on their type, have functions that can be called directly on the value itself.** These functions, called directly on a value, are called **methods**, and in this section we will investigate several of the built in **methods** available on values of the `string` type.

 ## Objectives